 Chuuk, formerly known as Truk, is one of four island states that make up the Federated States of Micronesia (FSM), a country in the North Pacific that is part of the Mariana Islands.
+The FSM is also one of the least visited countries in the world.

 Those who have heard of Chuuk before will know it because of the role it played in World War II and, in particular, because of the wrecks that fill Chuuk lagoon as a result of bloody Operation Hailstone.
 Rad on to found out the history as well as the best dive wrecks in Chuuk.